Olympic Motto: History, Evolution & More

 The Motto of the Olympics

 The initial Olympics motto and slogan in Coubterin’s voice were played via speakers at every Olympics following the 1908 games.
 After the 1948 games, the slogan was reduced to scoreboards.
 The slogan went obsolete and the motto’s font size was reduced to the bare minimum during the Tokyo 2021 games.
-The Olympics oath has went through major changes with respect to who iterates it during the event in the past years.
+The Olympic oath has gone through major changes concerning who iterates it during the event in the past years.
 A clause on doping was also added to the 101-year-old Olympic Oath.

 Read Next